zouloux/reflex-dom/README.md

 }
 ```

-### Classes as array
+### CSS classes as array

-Classes can be set as an array.
+CSS classes can be set as an array.
 Falsy values will be automatically filtered out.

 ```typescript jsx
 function PureComponent ( props ) {